Life insurance and beneficiaries

 Trusts can get a little technical, but there are three main types:

-- A discretionary trust – here you can have a wider pool of potential beneficiaries and you can write what’s called an ‘expression of wishes’.
-It outlines your intentions and offers guidance to trustees, but it’s at the trustees discretion as to who receives money from your policy.
-If you wish to change your beneficiary over time you’ll need to write another expression of wishes and lodge it with the trustees.
+• A discretionary trust – this gives a wider pool of potential beneficiaries, and the policyholder can write what’s called an ‘expression of wishes.’
+It outlines their intentions and offers guidance to trustees, but it’s at the trustees’ discretion as to who receives money from this policy.
+If there is a need to change the beneficiary over time there will need to be another written expression of wishes lodged with the trustees.

-- A flexible trust – this is similar to a discretionary trust but lets you name ‘default’ beneficiaries that may receive a payout if there's no appointment in favour of one or more of the potential beneficiaries during the trust period.
+• A flexible trust – this is similar to a discretionary trust but allows the policyholder to name ‘default’ beneficiaries that may receive a payout if there's no appointment in favour of one or more of the potential beneficiaries during the trust period.

 If the policy isn’t in a trust